cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - Party identity strings (A,B).
   In CPace each party can be  given a party identity string which might be a device name a user name or an URL.
-  CPace offers two alternative options for authenticating the party identifiers in the course of the protocol run.
+  CPace offers two alternative options for authenticating the party identifiers in the course of the protocol run (see {{sec-considerations-ids}}).
-  The RECOMMENDED option is to integrate both, A and B, into the channel identifier string CI.
-This option is to be preferred as A and B will be kept confidential and as this provides security advantages (see {{sec-quantum-annoying}} and {{sec-considerations-ids}}).
-  Integrating A,B into CI, however, requires that both parties know the party identity string of the communication partner before starting the protocol.
-If this requirement is not fulfilled in an application setting then CPace offers the alternative of integrating A as part of the optional input ADa and B as part of the optional input ADb.
-  If the key exchange is successful, parties are guaranteed to learn each other's identity string.

 - Channel identifier (CI).
   CI can be used to bind a session key exchanged with CPace to a specific networking channel which interconnects the protocol parties.